-- Bitcoin price predictions: the stock-to-flow model
+- Bitcoin price predictions: The stock-to-flow model

 - What the public think

-- Bitcoin prediction for 2030: less volatility?
+- Bitcoin prediction for 2030: Less volatility?

 Attempting a bitcoin price prediction for 2030 is not necessarily a smart thing to do.
-It can be difficult to estimate what this cryptocurrency will be worth next week, let alone in nine years’ time.
-Many heavyweights in this industry, Mike Novogratz being one of them, have repeatedly made yearly predictions that ended up being wide of the mark.
+It can be difficult to estimate what this cryptocurrency will be worth next week, let alone in eight years’ time.

-There are some who argue that it is possible to get an idea of the bitcoin price in 10 years.
+There are some who argue that it is possible to get an idea of the bitcoin price in eight years.
 They point to how bitcoin (BTC) has tended to follow a four-year cycle that delivers explosive gains in the 12 to 18 months after a halving.

-In 2014, two years after the very first halving, BTC lost 37.4% of its value in Q1, 39.7% in Q3 and another 16.7% in Q4, making a cumulative loss for the second half of the year of almost 50%.
+In 2014, two years after the very first halving, BTC lost 37.4% of its value in the first quarter, 39.7% in Q3 and another 16.7% in Q4, making a cumulative loss for the second half of the year of almost 50%.

-If bitcoin predictions are based on what’s happened in the past (which, of course, is not a reliable indicator of what lies ahead), we could see sizable corrections for BTC in 2022, 2026 and 2030.
+If bitcoin predictions are based on what’s happened in the past (which, of course, is not a reliable indicator of what lies ahead), we could see sizeable corrections for BTC in 2022, 2026 and for the bitcoin price in 2030.